 When the casino first opened, it was densely packed, mostly with new slot machines and table games.
 Over the past 18 months, a slow and steady overhaul of various sections of the slot floor has been occurring, with changes to reduce the gaming density.

 There was a lot of repetition of games at the beginning, which has slowly been unwound as new games and machine types have come out.
 They’ve been aggressively updating their slot floor, good to see given the age of the property, and they are rolling in new games as they come out.
-They had Buffalo Gold Revolution machines installed quite quickly, around the same time they were rolling out in Atlantic City, for instance.

 Although the floor is pretty broadly leaning towards new games, as would be the expectation for a new slot floor, in a savvy move by MGM they brought in a small, but meaningful amount of old hardware, which allowed them to feature some older, but popular, games, to balance things out a bit.
 For the most part these came in the form of three reel machines, but there are some video slots like Diamond Queen that also found a place on the floor as a result.